bey-dev/bey-examples/pipecat-bot/README.md

 Use any browser and join the room by visiting the `DAILY_ROOM_URL` specified above.

+**Note**: The web client shows a three-way conversation, but you can hide the voice agent in your own frontend.

 ## Documentation

 - [Beyond Presence Integration & API Reference](https://docs.bey.dev/integration/livekit)